texas tenant screening services

 Texas Tenant Screening Process

-Good landlords always write up a list of screening criteria for each of your Texas rental properties.
-When you write it down and update it, you’ll always have it on hand for any interested applicants.
+As mentioned above, it is required that landlords need to write up a list of screening criteria for each rental property.
+It is important to always have copies of this list and some rental applications on hand for any interested applicants.

 Screening criteria often include factors such as the following: